iem-projects/WILMAmix/README.md

 --------------------
 MINTmix has two components:
-- MINTmix: a GUI running on the GOD machine. it allows the user to configure and monitor the SMi's
+- MINTmix: a GUI running on the GOD machine. it allows the user to configure and monitor the SMi's.
-- MINTsm : the daemon running on the SMi's, that does what the MINTmix request
+- MINTsm : the daemon running on the SMi's that does what the MINTmix requests.

 Communication